 The Financing Plan

-When you network to get investors involved in your project - and are trying to earn their trust in that you will deliver what you promise them, then you will most likely find yourself in situations where the potential investor asks questions like: What does the financing plan look like?
+When you network to get investors involved in your project, and are trying to earn their trust in that you will deliver what you promise them, you will most likely find yourself in situations where the potential investor asks questions like: What does the financing plan look like?
 Who else is investing in this?
 How are we being repaid?

 When creating an independent film financing plan, you first have to distinguish what financing is equity from a financial business partner, and what financing are some sort of pre-sales on the property.
 You could either go out to try to find a long term business partner, multiple equity partners that all will own a share of your property (in a specific project) - or you could try to pre-sell part of the property you’re going to produce (like distribution rights for a foreign territory).